joles772/mean-app/README.md

 # MeanApp
+# Visit https://mean-app-13d05.firebaseapp.com/ to view the app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This is a MEAN application programmed as part of a MEAN development course.
+This app allows for the adding, deleting, and storing of posts.
+Posts are stored in a MongoDB database, the front end is programmed with angular.
+The backend is programmed with express and node.js.
+This project serves as a prototype for the tweeter application.

 ## Development server